-Sen. Schumer pushes no new regulations for Upstate hemp growers following COVID-19 hardships
+Sen. Schumer pushes no new regulations for upstate hemp growers following COVID-19 hardships

 WATERTOWN, N.Y.
-(WWTI) — Senator Charles Schumer is pushing the USDA to not implement further regulations on New York hemp growers following financial struggles brought on by COVID-19.
+(WWTI) — Sen. Charles Schumer is pushing the USDA to not implement further regulations on New York hemp growers following financial struggles brought on by COVID-19.

 On Sunday, Schumer asked to delay the issuance of a U.S. Domestic Hemp Production Program final rule until 2022.
 This would allow hemp growers and producers in Upstate New York to continue to operate under the 2014 Farm Bill pilot program.